-With the increase of the accretion rate, the magnetic field strength increases due to the scaling relation.
+With the increase in the accretion rate, the magnetic field strength increases due to the scaling relationship.
 As a result, the synchrotron emission increases with the higher accretion rate.
 On the other hand, Bremsstrahlung emission also increases with the increase in density.
-Subsequently, in the figure, we see that the photon flux increases with the increase of the accretion rate.
+Subsequently, in the figure, we see that the photon flux increases with the increase in the accretion rate.
 Also, the peak frequency of the radiation shifts towards the higher frequency range.
-Similarly, with the accretion rate, the peak due to the black body radiation also sifts towards the higher energy range with increases in flux in orders of magnitudes.
-For higher accretion rates, the high-energy tail at high frequency is also dominated by the synchrotron radiation due to the presence of a stronger magnetic field.
-However, the high-energy tail is dominated by the Bremsstrahlung radiation for lower accretion rates.
+Similarly, with the accretion rate, the peak due to the black body radiation also sifts towards the higher energy range with increases in flux in orders of magnitude.
+For higher accretion rates, the high-energy tail at high frequency is also dominated by synchrotron radiation due to the presence of a stronger magnetic field.
+For lower accretion rates, the Bremsstrahlung radiation dominates the high-energy tail.